 The project provided immediate, crucial financial support along with the creative outlet and collaborative experience that is so central to musicians’ lives.

 These fantastic performers from the Bristol Ensemble, have been at the heart of our work for many years and we owe much of our success to their talent and generosity of spirit.

 The 12 composers who have written* new work for this project to date are:

 - Howard Skempton

 - * and Steve Reich who has granted us exclusive rights to create and use an arrangement of our choice of one his works.

-This project focuses on creating something genuinely positive and valuable out of a terrible situation.
-It solves an immediate financial crisis, not through charity handouts, but through a wonderful, collaborative, artistic endeavour.
-It will make a real difference to the participants, not just in material terms, but to their wellbeing and mental health.
+This project aimed to create something genuinely positive out of a crisis.
+It addressed immediate financial problems, not with charity handouts, but through a wonderful, collaborative, artistic endeavour.
+It made a real difference to the participants, not just in material terms, but to their wellbeing and mental health.